United States v. Throckmorton: Other state court cases

 In 1949, the New Hampshire Supreme Court held that the distinction between intrinsic and extrinsic fraud did not matter in divorce cases as that area of law "is governed by general equitable considerations."

 The California Courts of Appeal took note of the dissonance between Throckmorton and Marshall when deciding Smith v.
 Great Lakes Airlines Inc. in 1966.
-The petitioners sought to enjoin enforcement of an judgement against them obtained by the respondents, who had leased an airplane from them with an option to buy, alleging that the respondents had conspired with government regulators to mislead the court into believing that because of the petitioners' failure to provide adequate maintenance records for the plane within the stipulated time, the respondents had had to perform a required airframe overhaul themselves, at great cost.
+The petitioners sought to enjoin enforcement of a judgment against them obtained by the respondents, who had leased an airplane from them with an option to buy, alleging that the respondents had conspired with government regulators to mislead the court into believing that because of the petitioners' failure to provide adequate maintenance records for the plane within the stipulated time, the respondents had had to perform a required airframe overhaul themselves, at great cost.
 Judge Otto Kaus affirmed Throckmorton as the law of the state, noting other state cases following it, at the same time as there was "a certain amount of confusion" in the federal courts.
 He, too, acknowledged Publicker, but declined to follow its lead.
 "As far as we can determine Marshall v.
 Holmes has never even been cited in California, let alone followed", Kaus wrote, holding for the respondents.

-In 1991 the Oklahoma Supreme Court came down on the side of Throckmorton when granting a physician's request that a judgement against her in a suit she brought over her dismissal from a hospital be vacated due to misrepresentations made during the proceedings by hospital executives.
+In 1991 the Oklahoma Supreme Court came down on the side of Throckmorton when granting a physician's request that a judgment against her in a suit she brought over her dismissal from a hospital be vacated due to misrepresentations made during the proceedings by hospital executives.
 "This court has adopted the essence of the Throckmorton definitions of extrinsic and intrinsic fraud", wrote Justice Marian P. Opala. "[But w]hile the definitions are fairly simple and straightforward, their application has often been somewhat hazy" and thus none of the state cases the hospital cited were enough to prevent the court from siding with the doctor.
 In a footnote Opala noted the conflict with Marshall, and called it unresolved.